snowcoal/SnowcoalsTools/README.md

 After the base of the city is generated, the houses can then be added and the city pasted in.
 A houseset must be loaded before this can take place.
 To paste the final city, run ```/citygen gencity``` which will paste it at the height of the player

+# SmoothStairSlab Command

+I added a command that smooths common terrain blocks into stairs and slabs.
+The idea is similar to the FAWE /smoothsnow command, however the implementation is completely different.
+To run, do ```/smoothstairslab``` or ```/smss``` after making a selection.
+It works upside down and right side up, in caves, regardless of how many overhangs there might be.
+Basically theres zero restrictions for where it will work and where it wont (However note that it will likely fail if you attempt to smooth a 1-block thick surface).
+Also, it works best when the terrain is already somewhat smooth, as no actual mathematical "smoothing"
+(ie Gaussian smoothing) is done to the terrain.
+This can be easily accomplished prior using the FAWE ```/smooth``` command or a smooth brush.

+This command also has a pretty good running time of O(n*logk), where n is the number of blocks being changed into stairs/slabs, and k is the average number of overhangs for each (X,Z) coordinate.
+Since there are usually under 10 overhangs, it means that the command more or less has an O(n) run time.

 # TODO